"The Onion" Contributors

 Have either of you ever written material for a stand-up?
 Is writing humor for spoken word significantly different than for the written word?

-Asked by GK about 12 years ago
+Asked by GK almost 13 years ago

 Do you think having The Onion move its headquarters in NYC was ultimately a good or bad thing?
 There's something kind of cool in having something so interesting/irreverent NOT coming from a big city.

-Asked by slowride about 12 years ago
+Asked by slowride almost 13 years ago

 I think my brother has a knack for writing Onion-type headlines.
 Yet the Onion claims not to accept submissions.
 How would you suggest he go about getting his material in front of an Onion editor?

-Asked by Jake about 11 years ago
+Asked by Jake over 11 years ago

 If the Onion is all about the headlines, why do they even bother writing articles?